netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ~~~~

    {{Section 4 of ?RFC8413}} defines the reference architecture for scheduled use
-   of resources, the service requester sends a request to the PCE and includes the
+   of resources, the service requester sends a request to a Path Computation Element (PCE) and includes the
-   parameters of the LSP that the requester wishes to supply, the configuration
+   parameters of the Label Switched Path (LSP) that the requester wishes to supply, the configuration
    example to provide the scheduled resource is shown in {{ex-14}}.

 ~~~~